 Be Relentless in Short Sale Negotiations

-The bank will be relentless, so you better be prepared to fight with the same set of tools.
+The bank could be relentless, so you better be prepared to fight with the same set of tools.
 Be polite, but be firm and don't back down.
-Most likely, the bank will want to negotiate the real estate commission as well, plus there are cases where the bank decided at closing to renege on the promise to pay a commission.
+Sometimes, although not very often, the bank will want to negotiate the real estate commission as well, plus there are cases where the bank decided at closing to renege on the promise to pay a commission.

 - Be aware that the bank isn't forced to agree to anything.